Purpose of a Business Case

 Selecting a Business Case Template

-There are two investment Business Case templates that are available for opportunities seeking funding.
-The Concept Business Case may include a Financial Model, while the Detailed Business Case is required to submit a Financial Model.
+There are three investment Business Case templates that are available for opportunities seeking funding - a Project Summary, a Concept Business Case (which may include a Financial Model) and a Detailed Business Case which is required to submit a Financial Model.

 - Concept Business Case